AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 Values of conditions, in conditional expressions or loops for example, are not tacken into account to decide whether a path is considered to be feasible, unless the condition is statically known.
-For example, in the following code, `X` will not be considered initialized after the first if statement.
-As a result, the initialization check in the second if statment will fail at compile time, even if the conditions on both loops match.
+For example, in the following code, `X` will not be considered initialized after the first if-statement.
+As a result, the initialization check in the second if-statment will fail at compile time, even if the conditions on both if-statements match.

 ```
 declare